 Mini labradoodles are playful dogs that are easy to train, especially if you’re only interested in basic commands.
 Full-grown dogs will have an attention span based on how they were treated as puppies.
-Because of this, you should start training early and work with your dog regularly throughout their lifetime.
+Because of this, you should start training early and work with your dog regularly throughout its lifetime.

 These are active dogs, but they’re also fairly small.
 Take your dog for at least one 40-minute walk every day.
 You should also give your mini labradoodle space to run around; if you don’t have a yard, consider clearing out space in your front room.

 Mini labradoodle puppies are incredibly small and rather delicate.
 Although your pup will want to play, you should make sure to supervise all activities to keep them from getting hurt.
 Take your dog to a safe, grassy area to let them get all of its energy out.
 As they get older, you’ll be able to give them a free run of your house with next to no problems.